 Most research on ADHD has studied male children of European-Caucasian ancestry in North America, Europe, and Oceana.
 Relatively few studies specifically examine aspects of race or cultural variation, although we’ve seen a slight increase as studies of ADHD have grown.
 My own research is no exception.

 Results of simple Pub-Med search 6/8/20 for “ADHD,race” and “ADHD” from 1990-2020 show dramatic increase in total articles and corresponding percent increase in articles on race, but little change in percentage.

 In clinical care, bias in ADHD diagnoses and treatment decisions is slowly being addressed (for example, by specific training to overcome implicit bias) but still persists.
-The health and mental sectors as a whole, not just those related to ADHD, struggle to address racism, stereotyping, implicit bias, research representation, and care disparities.
-Black individuals and families are often reluctant to participate in research due to mistrust.
+The medical sectors as a whole, not just those related to ADHD, struggle to address racism, stereotyping, implicit bias, research representation, and health disparities.
+ADHD stigma abounds in the BIPOC community, and black individuals and families are often reluctant to participate in research due to mistrust.

 The deplorable and unethical Tuskegee Study of Untreated Syphilis in the African American Male may seem like ancient history to many, but it only ended 48 years ago and it is a haunting memory within the Black community.
 Mistrust of research is also fueled by ongoing experiences of discrimination in research and health care settings.